 - a GPA of at least 2.5 in the last 60 semester credit hours; or

-- demonstration of achievement equivalent to the academic achievement represented by GPA through the applicant’s work, business, or career experience as evidenced by the applicant.
+- Exception to Minimum GPA Requirement: demonstration of achievement equivalent to the academic achievement represented by GPA through the applicant’s work, business, or career experience as evidenced by the applicant.
 GPA requirement will be granted by the program director only in extraordinary circumstances and will not be used to admit more than 10% of any cohort of candidates.

 - completion of an undergraduate or graduate degree at an institution of higher education in the United States;

-- if an undergraduate or graduate degree was earned at an institution of higher education outside of the United States, evidence must be provided under procedures approved by the executive director that the primary language of instruction was English;
+- if an undergraduate or graduate degree was earned at an institution of higher education outside of the United States, check the list of TEA’s accepted country list;

 6. Application Form: The candidate must submit a signed application form.